jessekat123/getofmynetwork/README.md

-# getofmynetwork

-Notes:
+Getofmynetwork.py
+Only python2
-getofmynetwork only coded for python 2 interface that supports monitor mode and packet injection needed
+Wireless interface that supports monitor mode and packet injection needed!
+If you have any questions, suggestions or bugs feel free to contact me on instagram: @jesse_040_ Have fun!

 # Installation